microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 A good service to check many at once is [Repology](https://repology.org/).
 If the library you are adding could be confused with another one, consider renaming to make it clear.
+We prefer when names are longer and/or unlikely to conflict with any future use of the same name.
+If the port refers to a library on GitHub, a good practice is to prefix the name with the organization if there is any chance of confusion.

 ### Use GitHub Draft PRs